-A moderate macroinvertebrate community richness of 22 taxa was found at site 2 ('impact' site) at the time of the summer survey.
-This was two taxa lower than the historical median for this site and seven taxa lower than the previous survey (29 taxa) on April 2016 (Figure 3).
+A moderate macroinvertebrate community richness of 24 taxa was found at site 2 ('impact' site).
+This was the same as the historical median for this site (24 taxa) and two taxa higher than the previous survey (22 taxa) (Figure 3).

-The MCI score of 98 units indicated a community of 'fair' biological health which was the same as the historical median MCI score of 98 units.
-The MCI score was not significantly different (Stark, 1998) to the preceding survey (101 units).
+The MCI score of 108 units indicated a community of 'good' biological health which was not significantly different (Stark, 1998) to the historical median MCI score of 98 units and to the preceding survey (98 units).